jzacsh/jzacsh-www/readme.md

-Code for Jonathan Zacsh's personal website.
+Code for Jonathan Zacsh's personal website: https://j.zac.sh

 ## Development

-**NOTE**: Pre-requisite that you run `npm install` once.

 This is a a repository of mostly text _(written in markdown)_ - and a tiny bit of coded - that is automatically turned into a directory of static HTML assets